 ABOUT FACE SUNSCREEN

-Why should I apply UV protection every day?
+Why should I apply UV protection everyday?

 Are there different types of face sunscreen?

-When it comes to choosing face sunscreen, there are two types: mineral and synthetic (otherwise known as chemical).
+When it comes to face sunscreen, there are two types: mineral and synthetic (otherwise known as chemical).

 How often should I reapply face sunscreen?